louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 ### Committee opinion no. 676: health literacy to promote quality of care [^3ff543f0].
 Obstetrics and Gynecology (2016).
 Medium credibility.

-Health literacy—developing written materials for patients—Develop written materials, keep the messages simple, and limit the number of messages (the general guideline is four main messages).
-Focus on action with specific recommendations based on behavior (eg, “Take a warm-water bath two times a day”).
+Health literacy — developing written materials for patients — Develop written materials, keep the messages simple, and limit the number of messages (the general guideline is four main messages).
+Focus on action with specific recommendations based on behavior (eg, "Take a warm-water bath two times a day").
 Use the active voice instead of the passive voice, use familiar language and avoid jargon, and use visual aids, such as drawings or models, for key points.
 Use at least a 12-point type size to make the messages easy to read and leave plenty of white space around margins and between sections.

 ---